 Applications source codes at

-The pattern followed by palindromic numbers is analysed.
-Then an algorithm is provided, which implements this pattern in order to generate all palindromic numbers in increasing order starting from any given palindromic number, taking constant time per number generated.
+The pattern followed by palindromic numbers is analysed, then an algorithm is provided that implements this pattern to generate all palindromic numbers in increasing order starting from any given palindromic number, taking constant time per number generated.
 Finally a purely mathematical method is derived that computes the nth palindromic number, in time proportional to the number of digits of n.
 Developed in April 2013.

 A new, simple and very efficient iterative algorithm to parse a mathematical expression into a structure which a computer can easily evaluate.
 The simplest structure used is the Binary Expression Tree.
 The stack array is then used for optimal space efficiency.
 The algorithm performance is O(n).
 It can be extended to parsing of computer application source codes inside a compiler.
 Originally developed to parse the equation of a graph in the Graph Plotter 3D software.
 Developed in December 2013 - last major improvement in February 2015.